 Your electricity bill contains a lot of information.
 This page will help you understand the most important billing components in your electricity bill.

-Low Voltage commercial customer A has a consumption of 350 kWh in his July 2018 bill.
-Based on price rate stated in Tariff book, the consumption will be divided into two blocks as below
+Customer A has a consumption of 350 kWh in his July 2018 bill.
+Based on price rate stated in Tariff book, the consumption will be divided into blocks as below

-A consumer who applies for temporary supply shall be charged at the tariff rate appropriate to their category plus 33% surcharge on the total monthly bill.
-This is mostly applicable for construction site that requires temporary supply for construction site/site office.
+A consumer who applies for temporary supply shall be charged at the tariff rate appropriate to their category plus 33% surcharge on the current monthly bill.
+This is mostly applicable for construction site that requires temporary supply for their workers home.

-A construction site applies for temporary supply for the site office.
-The January 2018 bill shows the following billing components charges
+A construction site applies for temporary supply for the workers house.
+The January 2018 bill will have the following billing components charges

 Consumption charges (kWh) = RM55.20